standard-for-public-code/standard-for-public-code/introduction.md

 ## Standard compliance or certification process

-The Foundation for Public Code guards that codebases that are under its stewardship (and not in incubation or the attic) are compliant with the Standard for Public Code.
-This makes clear to potential users and contributors that the codebase is of high quality and so will its updates be.
+The Foundation for Public Code ensures that codebases under its stewardship (and not in incubation or the attic) are compliant with the Standard for Public Code.
+This makes clear to potential users and contributors that the codebase is of high quality, and updates will be too.

-The audit performed the Foundation for Public Code is meant to complement machine testing, as machines are great at testing the things like syntax and whether outcomes align with expectations.
-Things meant for humans such as testing whether documentation is actually understandable and attached, the commit messages make sense and community-oriented guidelines are being followed are impossible for machines to test against.
+The audit performed the Foundation for Public Code is meant to complement machine testing, as machines are great at testing things like syntax and whether outcomes align with expectations.
+Things meant for humans, such as testing whether documentation is actually understandable and attached, the commit messages make sense and whether community guidelines are being followed are impossible for machines to test against.

 The audit tests the entire codebase, including source code, policy, documentation and conversation for compliance with both the standards set out by the Foundation For Public Code and the standards set out in the codebase itself.